Les Enfants terribles (film): Plot

-Elisabeth looks after her bedridden mother and is very protective of her teenage brother Paul, particularly after he is injured in a snowball fight and has to withdraw from school.
-The siblings rarely leave their house, and, other than a doctor and maid, their only visitor is Paul's friend Gérard, who has a crush on Elisabeth.
+Elisabeth looks after her bedridden mother and is very protective of her younger brother Paul, particularly after he is injured in a snowball fight and must withdraw from school.
+The siblings rarely leave their house, and other than a doctor and a maid, their only visitor is Paul's friend Gérard, who has a crush on Elisabeth.
 Gérard often sleeps over, spending much of his time watching Elisabeth and Paul fight and play secret games in their shared bedroom.

-After Elisabeth and Paul's mother dies, Elisabeth becomes a model for a couturier and meets Agathe, who she invites to live in her mother's old room.
-The shy girl bears a strong resemblance to Paul's former classmate Dargelos, the boy who injured Paul and with whom Paul is infatuated.
-Paul and Agathe are immediately attracted to each other, but it takes both of them some time to realize it.
+After Elisabeth and Paul's mother dies, Elisabeth becomes a model for a couturier and meets Agathe, whom she invites to live in her mother's old room.
+The shy girl bears a strong resemblance to Paul's former classmate Dargelos, the boy who injured Paul, and with whom he is infatuated.
+Paul and Agathe are immediately attracted to each other, but both take some time to realize this.

-Elisabeth starts to date Michael, a rich young American businessman, and they get married.
+Elisabeth starts to date Michael, a rich young American businessman, and they marry.
 When he dies in a car crash shortly after the wedding, Elisabeth inherits his fortune and mansion and brings Paul and Agathe to live with her.
-When his uncle is out of the country, Gérard stays with them, as well.
-At first, everyone sleeps in Elisabeth's room, but, after a fight with Elisabeth, Paul sets up a living space in another wing of the building.
-Agathe and Gérard also start to mostly sleep in their own rooms, and Elisabeth begins to feel lonely.
+When his uncle is out of the country, Gérard stays with them as well.
+At first, everyone sleeps in Elisabeth's room, but after a fight with her, Paul sets up a living space in another wing of the building.
+Agathe and Gérard also start to sleep in their own rooms more often, and Elisabeth starts to feel lonely.

-In the course of her investigation of the breakdown of her social circle, Elisabeth learns that Agathe loves Paul, but thinks he hates her, and that Paul has written Agathe a letter to declare his love for her.
-Instead of bringing the two together, however, Elisabeth intercepts the letter and destroys it, and then convinces Gérard and Agathe to marry each other.
-They move out, and Elisabeth has Paul to herself again, though they still are living in separate parts of the mansion and Paul is now despondent over the loss of Agathe.
+In the course of her investigation of the breakdown of her social circle, Elisabeth learns that Agathe loves Paul but thinks he hates her, and that Paul has written Agathe a letter to declare his love for her.
+Instead of bringing the two together, however, Elisabeth intercepts the letter and destroys it, then convinces Gérard and Agathe to marry each other.
+They move out, and Elisabeth has Paul to herself again, though they are still living in separate parts of the mansion and Paul is despondent over the loss of Agathe.

 One day, Agathe and Gérard visit.
-Gérard brings an exotic poison that Dargelos, who Gérard had run into, asked Gérard to give Paul, as Paul and Dargelos were both interested in poisons when they went to school together.
-Some time later, Agathe awakens Elisabeth to say she just got a letter from Paul in which he said he was going to take the poison.
+Gérard brings an exotic poison that Dargelos, whom he had run into, asked him to give Paul, as Paul and Dargelos were both interested in poisons when they were at school together.
+Some time later, Agathe awakens Elisabeth to say she just got a letter from Paul in which he said he was about to take the poison.
 The women rush to Paul and find him near death.
 While Elisabeth is out of the room, Paul and Agathe figure out that Elisabeth had lied to keep them apart.
-Elisabeth returns and, realizing she has been found out, says she could not lose Paul to Agathe.
+Elisabeth returns and, realizing that she has been found out, says that she could never lose Paul to Agathe.
 Paul dies blaming his sister for his woes, and Elisabeth shoots herself in the head.